-- A wipe is usefull when you give the device to a new user or when the device has been lost or stolen?
-I guess they need to add an additonal sentence: “Except when the device was previously encrypted with Bitlocker” In my opinion it’s definitely way safer to keep the hard drive encrypted with Bitlocker then performing a remote wipe!
+- A wipe is useful when you give the device to a new user or when the device has been lost or stolen.
+I guess they need to add an additional sentence: “Except when the device was previously encrypted with Bitlocker” In my opinion, it’s definitely way safer to keep the hard drive encrypted with Bitlocker than performing a remote wipe!

 - Be careful about selecting wipe because the data on the device cannot be recovered.
 This sentence could sound like a secure wipe but that would just be a bad assumption!
 As I showed you earlier, the data on the device is recoverable! (easily recoverable in my opinion, but ey apparently I am an It pro?).
 Maybe Microsoft needs to change the sentence to “Data on the device cannot easily be recovered” but then again that doesn’t sound quite safe :).
 When adding the word “easily” Microsoft could give the expectation that everyone could recover the data within a few seconds and I guess that’s also not true.